Minute Ku-ring-gai Council Page

 Under our Energy Smart rebates program (funded by the Environmental Levy), Council provides rebates for the installation of the following:

-- Solar or electric hot water system – Up to $500
+- Solar PV or Battery storage – Up to $500 - Solar or electric hot water system – Up to $500 - Insulation – Up to $500 - Windows – Up to $500

 Under the Ku-ring-gai Development Control Plan 6B.2(16), Council also requires all parking bays of future multi-dwelling housing to be EV ready with design and construction (provision for conduits, switchboards, electrical capacity etc.) to enable installation of electric vehicle charging points that are linked to each individual dwelling electricity meter.